canonical/ubuntu-for-developers-docs/docs/howto/go-use.md

 A `main()` function is defined and a method is called from `fmt` to print a line of text that is passed as an argument.

-To compile and run your program, use the `go run` command.
+4. To compile and run your program, use the `go run` command.
-If you pass the current directory as an argument, the Go compiler automatically finds the main package and main function during the build:
+If you pass the current directory as an argument ("."), the Go compiler automatically finds the main package and main function during the build: